OpenDevicePartnership/patina-qemu/docs/SelfCertifcationTest.md

    deselect tests or test groups at any level.
 6. `F9` to run the tests

-Unfortunately, you cannot generate a report on UefiRust (not looked into).
-The best solution is to copy your VHD over to mu_tiano_platforms and open it there.
+Unfortunately, you cannot generate a report on Patina (not looked into).
+The best solution is to copy your VHD over to the open-source [mu_tiano_platforms](https://github.com/microsoft/mu_tiano_platforms) repo and open it there.

 1. `fs0:`
 2. `cd SCT`